lime86/TravellingModule/docs/datastorage.md

 The CERNbox (1TB) ```/eos/project/a/atlas-itk-pixel-module/``` is accessible via lxplus.
 User should subscript to egroups "cernbox-project-atlas-itk-pixel-module-readers" and "cernbox-project-atlas-itk-pixel-module-writers" for read and write access (no CERN account needed in principle).
 However, as for mysterious reason we don't get any notifications if anyone signs up, please drop an email to Lingxin so your request can be approved.
+Following the approval 40 minutes is needed for all caches to be updated.

 All the members of the following 2 e-groups have the respective access to the project space: